EHuiMartinez/Election_Analysis/README.md

     - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview
+This challenge required coding and updating files in github using python3 in VS Code and Terminal.
+A script was created to analyze csv file data to determine the above listed outcomes.

 ## Challenge Summary
+Module challenge included download & install of Python, Visual Studio Code and used Terminal native to Mac OS.
+The challenge exercise included analysis of data using python and how to print the outcome to the terminal and in a text file.
+It covered the python codes to load, open, read, create and write to file.
+After the csv data file is opened, created counters to track each candidate's vote.
+Python was also used to determine the percentage of votes for each candidate and finally the winner based on the populate or most votes.